 5. Try Meditation

 To stay calm during labor, you can try meditation techniques.
 One of the latest technique is hypnobirthing.
 Moms-to-be learn to put themselves into a relaxed state.
 This helps in managing your anxiety and discomfort.
-The more relaxed and cool you are, the fewer complications and shorter hospital stays than
+The more relaxed and cool you are, the fewer complications and shorter hospital stays than other women.

 6. Bank On Cord Blood